 "Fastest and nicest" is a pretty subjective goal.
 More importantly, fastest and nicest may not be "best"; rather it may simply be agreeing with everything that the other person wants.
 As a SAHM, you would potentially receive some level of spousal maintenance.
 In addition, you...Read more »

 They never asked for consent from the parent and did not notify the parent nor the Court.
 They just went and had elective surgery performed on the child within weeks of being granted ex parte temporary legal custody.
 The child is now severely psychologically abused and traumatized.
 After elective...
 Read more »

 Legal custody carries with it the right to make medical decisions for the minor child.
 Of course, depending upon the circumstances, one might be able to argue that custody should be modified based upon physical or emotional endangerment to the child.

 My 11 year old daughter doesn't want to go to her dads.
 Her father and I were NEVER married we live in MN He has no legal or physical custody and there also is no parenting time.
 He does pays child support now(going on 3yrs).
-For the last 8yrs I have let her go with him every other weekend(other...
+For the last 8yrs I have let her go with him every other...
 Read more »

 You've indicated that the father has no legal or physical custody and no parenting time, but that he does pay child support.
-You haven't stated whether or not he has been adjudicate the father or whether the child support is court-ordered (which would require such an adjudication) or voluntary....Read more »
+You haven't stated whether or not he has been adjudicate the father or whether the child support is court-ordered (which would require such an adjudication) or...Read more »

 I was initially served by alternate means other than publication an Affidavit of service by mail dated June 21 2018 is on file with the court the Court held a hearing on June 28th 2018 and I did not appear the court issued an order for protection dated June 28th 2018 by default